soner3/Barcode/README.md

 Creates a Barcode that you can save

 ## Barcode Reader
-Contains Methodes that can read a Barcode and give you the information from it
+Contains the Methode that can read a Barcode and give you the information from it without the security number